wojdyr/fityk/doc/getstarted.rst

    F += Gaussian(~60000, ~24.6, ~0.2)

+The ``~`` in front of parameter values as above means that those values are not constant but will be adjusted by the fitting to be done soon.

 Parameters of an existing function can be changed in the sidebar, or by dragging that little circle handle attached to each function (you should see a handle at the top of your Gaussian).